stardog-union/stardog-blog/content/posts/2017-extended-solutions.md

 However, when we query RDF graphs with SPARQL we get the results either as a table (`SELECT`-queries) or as a graph with a fixed template (`CONSTRUCT`-queries).
 There's no easy way to query a *subgraph*.
-The table representation can be the exactly perfect thing, but in other cases its limitations hurt the usability of query results.
+The table representation can be the best thing, but in other cases its limitations hurt the usability of query results.
 As a result sometimes we need to write multiple queries to get results or spend more effort post-processing query results.
 The limitation can even mean writing more complicated queries